Gulf Coast Humidity: Why Your Katy Home Needs Twice-a-Year Washing

 Here is what a typical Katy home looks like on a twelve-month washing schedule:

-- Month 12: You are looking at a house that has a green north side, black streaks on the fascia, and a layer of gray film on the whole building.
-This is when most homeowners finally call us, and by then the algae has already begun to etch into softer surfaces like stucco and painted wood.
+• Month 12: You are looking at a house that has a green north side, black streaks on the fascia, and a layer of gray film on the whole building.
+This is when most homeowners finally reach out, and by then the algae has already begun to etch into softer surfaces like stucco and painted wood.

 Two washes a year, ideally in late March and late September, resets that cycle twice and keeps growth from ever establishing a foothold.
 The second wash matters even more than the first in this climate because it removes the summer growth before winter slows things down.

 The single biggest thing Katy homeowners can do for their siding is wash the house in the fall.
 Not the spring.
 The fall.
-By October, all of summer's growth is baked on, and the sooner you remove it, the less permanent damage you get. — Our field lead, seventh year washing Katy homes
+By October, all of summer's growth is baked on, and the sooner you remove it, the less permanent damage you get. — Katy-area exterior cleaning planning note

 What Happens If You Wait